olidv/existo-me.github.io/docs/USECASES.md

             <stand-by>

     se acabou as questoes
-        registra a conclusao do teste: user.quizFlagOpen, quizDateFinal calcula a pontuacao do usuario -> quizUserScore, quizCssColor, quizFileImage salva {estrutura-usuario} no local-storage
+        registra a conclusao do teste: user.testFlagOpen, testDateFinal calcula a pontuacao do usuario -> testUserScore, testCssColor, testFileImage salva {estrutura-usuario} no local-storage

         // $CENARIO:BEGINNER-RETAKE